 - Have a permanent work space in the North Fife area.
 (This workspace can be a purpose-built studio, a converted garden shed, a well–equipped kitchen table, a rented WASPS studio – anywhere, as long as you can safely and appropriately display how you work to visitors.)

-- Be present in your studio for the duration of the Open Studios event and to explain your work and techniques to visitors.
+- Be present in your studio for the duration of the Open Studios event and importantly, explain your work, creative processes and techniques to visitors.

 - Help with distribution of publicity materials and other tasks in the run up to the event.